transcom/mymove/docs/how-to/use-mtls-with-cac.md

 update-migrations-manifest
 ```

-Change the migration sql file update the `CN` field with your GitHub username.
-Your name and EPIDI should not be checked into git (staging and experimental migration files will have your name and EPIDI).
+Change the migration sql file for Devlocal only and update the `CN` field with your GitHub username.
+Your name and EPIDI should not be checked into git (however, your staging and experimental migration files should continue to have your name and EPIDI in the format `CN=LAST.FIRST.MIDDLE.EDIPI,...`).

 Example: